 Polycystic ovary syndrome (PCOS) is an endocrine condition that affects your ovaries.
-Some people with PCOS might find they easily put on weight, as well as find it really difficult to lose excess weight.
+Some people with PCOS might find they easily put on weight and find it difficult to lose excess weight.
 This is often a result of insulin resistance — when you don't respond to insulin properly.
-There are a number of lifestyle changes that can reduce insulin resistance and help you lose weight.
+Many lifestyle changes can reduce insulin resistance and help you lose weight.

 What is PCOS?

-PCOS is a common endocrine disorder that affects your ovaries — it's estimated to affect as much as 1 out of 5 women.
+PCOS is a common endocrine disorder that affects your ovaries — it's estimated to affect as many as 1 in 10 women in the UK.
 Your endocrine system is responsible for producing various hormones in your body.

 There are 3 main features of PCOS, but you only need to have 2 out of 3 to be diagnosed with PCOS:

 - irregular or missing periods — due to irregular or absent ovulation

 - high levels of "male" hormones — a home PCOS blood test measures your testosterone levels